Richard Strauss: Early life and career (1864–1886)

 Strauss was born on 11 June 1864 in Munich, the son of Josephine (née Pschorr) and Franz Strauss, who was the principal horn player at the Court Opera in Munich and a professor at the Königliche Musikschule.
 His mother was the daughter of Georg Pschorr, a financially prosperous brewer from Munich.

-Strauss began his musical studies at the age of four, studying piano with August Tombo who was the harpist in the Munich Court Orchestra.
-He soon after began attending the rehearsals of the orchestra, and began getting lessons in music theory and orchestration from the ensemble's assistant conductor.
+A child prodigy in composition, Strauss began his musical studies at the age of four, studying piano with August Tombo who was the harpist in the Munich Court Orchestra.
+Soon after, he began attending the rehearsals of the orchestra, and began getting lessons in music theory and orchestration from the ensemble's assistant conductor.
 He wrote his first composition at the age of six, and continued to write music almost until his death.
 In 1872, he started receiving violin instruction from Benno Walter, the director of the Munich Court Orchestra and his father's cousin, and at 11 began five years of compositional study with Friedrich Wilhelm Meyer.
 In 1882 he graduated from the Ludwigsgymnasium and afterwards attended only one year at the University of Munich in 1882–1883.

 In addition to his formal teachers, Strauss was profoundly influenced musically by his father who made instrumental music-making central to the Strauss home.
 The Strauss family was frequently joined in their home for music making, meals, and other activities by the orphaned composer and music theorist Ludwig Thuille who was viewed as an adopted member of the family.
 Strauss's father taught his son the music of Beethoven, Haydn, Mozart, and Schubert.
 His father further assisted his son with his musical composition during the 1870s and into the early 1880s, providing advice, comments, and criticisms.

-His father also provided support by showcasing his son's compositions in performance with the ‘Wilde Gung'l’, an amateur orchestra he conducted from 1875 to 1896.
+His father also provided support by showcasing his son's compositions in performance with the Wilde Gung'l, an amateur orchestra he conducted from 1875 to 1896.
 Many of his early symphonic compositions were written for this ensemble.
-His compositions at this time were indebted to the style of Robert Schumann or Felix Mendelssohn, true to his father's teachings.
+His compositions at this time were indebted to the style of Robert Schumann and Felix Mendelssohn, true to his father's teachings.
 His father undoubtedly had a crucial influence on his son's developing taste, not least in Strauss's abiding love for the horn.
-His Horn Concerto No. 1, is representative of this period and is a staple of the modern horn repertoire.
+His Horn Concerto No. 1 is representative of this period and is a staple of the modern horn repertoire.